 Tuition and Fees

-The fee for students enrolling in 2016-2017 were $1,152 per credit unit.
-Fees for 2018-19 are not yet confirmed.
+The fee for students enrolling in 2019-20 are not yet confirmed.
 The Rady Master of Professional Accountancy program requires a total minimum of 50 credit units.
 The fees are billed quarterly.
 Fees do not include student health insurance and other campus fees, books and course materials, or living expenses.

 Student enrolling in this program cannot use CalVet Tuition Fee exemptions; this program is not supported with state funds and is not subject to the state law regarding CalVet Tuition Fee exemptions.